Jake Breeland

 Jacob Breeland (born September 20, 1996) is an American football tight end.
 He played college football at the University of Oregon and signed with the Ravens as an undrafted free agent in 2020.

-Early years
+Early life

 Breeland attended and played high school football at Trabuco Hills.

 College career

 Breeland enrolled at Oregon on August 21, 2015.
 Breeland first saw the field in 2016 as a redshirt freshman, becoming Oregon's starting tight end for his remaining three years at the university.
 Breeland missed the last eight games of his senior season due to an ACL tear.
 Breeland declared for the 2020 NFL draft.